IBM/hdp-search-spark-recommender/README.md

         * `SSHUSER`
         * `SSHPASSWORD`
         * `tmdb.API_KEY`

-    Some variables such as tmdb.API_KEY, SOLR_HOST etc are defined twice in the notebook as they are needed in the DSX node and the Livy node.

-    A Livy node refers to notebook cells that access the HDP cluster using the Livy interface.
-These cells can be distinquished from other notebook cells by the following tag located at the top of the cell:

-    Some variables such as tmdb.API_KEY, SOLR_HOST etc are defined twice in the notebook as they are needed in both the DSX node and the HDP cluster nodes.
+    Some variables such as tmdb.API_KEY, SOLR_HOST, etc. are defined twice in the notebook as they are needed in both the DSX node and the HDP cluster nodes.

-    Note that in the notebook, the HDP cluster nodes are acceesed via the Livy interface.
-Cells that access the HDP cluster are distinquishable by the following tag located at the top of the cell:
+    Note that in the notebook, the HDP cluster nodes are accessed via the Livy interface.
+Cells that access the HDP cluster are distinguishable by the following tag located at the top of the cell:

     ```
     %%spark
     ```